Blind Illusion: History

 Blind Illusion was formed in 1978 by De Anza High School students Mark Biedermann, on guitar and vocals, Les Claypool, on bass, and Bret Hern, on drums.
-By that time, Biedermann had been writing his own music from a young age, and original songs were a priority for the new band from the start.
-The band's earliest sound had been musically rooted in progressive rock, with Biedermann citing as his main inspirations Rush, King Crimson, Jethro Tull, Scorpions, Mahavishnu Orchestra, Frank Marino, Black Sabbath, and Blue Öyster Cult.
+By that time, Biedermann had been writing his own music from a young age, and original songs were a priority for the new band from the beginning.
+The band's earliest sound was musically rooted in progressive rock, with Biedermann citing as his main inspirations Rush, King Crimson, Jethro Tull, Scorpions, Mahavishnu Orchestra, Frank Marino, Black Sabbath, and Blue Öyster Cult.
 They soon added vocalist David White.
 Claypool left the band in 1979 and was replaced by bassist Chris Olsen.
 This line-up would play outdoor parties and self promoted multi-band concerts around the area since all of the members were too young to play in clubs.
 They also recorded several demo songs during this period.
 Brian Kehoe joined as a second guitarist and Les Claypool returned as well to record another demo tape of the songs "On Death's Bed" and "Kamikaze" in 1980.

 By 1983, Blind Illusion were making inroads into the same venues that featured many bands in the developing Bay Area thrash scene.
 By this time, Biedermann and White were joined by Craig Maracich on bass, Evan McCaskey on guitar, Vic Griffith on drums and Ben Heveroh on keyboards.
 This version recorded another demo tape and was fairly stable for a time, but the band was beset by line-up changes going forward.

 The 1985 version of the band (Biedermann, White, Gene Gilson on bass, Mike Miner on drums) recorded the "Trilogy of Terror" demo which was produced by Biedermann's old classmate, Metallica guitarist Kirk Hammett.
 Soon after, David White would leave to join Heathen and Biedermann took over on vocals.

 In 1986, after an additional demo produced by Hammett, which included his guitar tech John Marshall on 2nd guitar, Hammett brought the band to the attention of Mark Palmer at Music for Nations in England who signed Blind Illusion to a recording contract.
 By 1987, Gilson had left the band and Les Claypool re-joined for a third time while on a break from his band Primus.
 Before the recording of the album began, John Marshall left to join Metal Church and was replaced by ex-Possessed guitarist Larry LaLonde.